phetsims/qa/doc/qa-book.md

 Please keep this book up-to-date so that it can be a useful resource!

-Use this [Google Document](https://docs.google.com/document/d/18gGQhZNzwEmtQmK3FXK25hu-RQ8lx-H-fVziCCI65Rg/edit) to record things that need to be added and to view dates for scheduled maintenance.
+Use this [Markdown File](https://github.com/phetsims/QA/blob/master/doc/qa-book-maintenance.md) to record things that need to be added and to view dates for scheduled maintenance.

 ***